xmpp-ftw/xmpp-ftw/README.md

 * Go to ```http://localhost:3000/demo```

 To work on the code in 'development mode' (where process restarts as files change) run `npm run-script develop`.

+# License

+License is Apache 2.0, please let me know if this doesn't suit.